Bad Godesberg: Bad Godesberg in literature

 A whole series of literary works take place in Bad Godesberg.
-The protagonist of Juli Zeh’s novel "Spieltrieb" (Gaming instinct) are students at the school Päda.
+The protagonists of Juli Zeh’s novel "Spieltrieb" (Gaming instinct) are students at the school Päda.
 Occurring locations in the novel are the school and the villa district.

 Heinrich Böll’s novel "Frauen vor Flußlandschaft" is set in the villa district between Bonn and Bad Godesberg.

 On October 30 the documentary piece "Zwei Welten" ("Two worlds") by Ingrid Müller-Münch had its premiere as a chamber play.
 The author explains that it shows Bad Godesberg in the change of time.
 It is a city where the worlds of "rich German people" and migrants collide.
 Nine actors perform excerpts from a protocol of mostly young inhabitants of Bad Godesberg, that Müller Münch took record of.
 In the pre-report of the piece, the Frankfurter Rundschau called it a "Bad-Godesberg-Phänomen" (Bad Godesberg phenomenon).
 According to Müller-Münch, these two worlds were closer in Bad Godesberg than they were anywhere else.